paphper/core/src/Contracts/readme.md

 ## Paphper

-Interfaces for Paphper as a subtree split
+Contracts for Paphper as a subtree split